kishan811/Match-A-Quote/README.md

 - Images (Categories, Image Name, Tags)
     - Downlaoded the images from the free sources on internet.
     - Divided them into proper categories.
-    - Suitable description of images by giving tags.
+    - Suitable description of images by giving tags. <br>
-Categories: A broad umbrella which defines a quote or image.
+<b>Categories: </b> A broad umbrella which defines a quote or image.
 The given categories are as follows:
     - Motivation
     - Wisdom
     - Truth